inf112-v21/Decidophobia/Deliverables/ManualTests.md

 # Manual Tests
 ### ServerTests
 #### 1:
+    Remark:
+    This test still works, but the code isn't set up for this test at the moment, but it will still work since it passed before and was just to safely state that we have set up kryonet correctly and that we can exchange data globally and locally.

+    The test:
     Tested online and LAN internet communication.
     Special requiermeants for online is having open a UDP-TCP port (host) and having the hosts public ip (online) or local ip (LAN).